apache/gravitino-playground/README.md

 You might consider generating data with SparkSQL and then querying this data using Trino.
 Give it a try with Gravitino:

-1. login Spark container and execute the SQLs:
+1. Login Spark container and execute the SQLs:

 ```sql
 // using Hive catalog to create Hive table